alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 This house we rented is small and the owners had to fit the bedroom upstairs.
 I really don't like climbing stairs up and down, especially when I have to let my dog out three times per night.
 So we gave up a room and started furnishing our own bedroom downstairs.

-I didn't want to buy bedside tables for the price of the bed itself, so I thought I could maybe make by own. *I'm not yet skilled enough to build my own bed though, so we had to buy that.*
+I didn't want to buy bedside tables for the price of the bed itself, so I thought I could maybe make by own. *I'm not yet skilled enough to build my own bed though, so we bought that*

-Another day on a walk with my dog, I noticed that some trees were getting trimmed in the vicinity of our house and there were a lot of white birch branches on the side of the road.
-I said *why not? ¯\\\_(ツ)\_/¯*, grabbed some branches and walked like a lunatic with white long sticks dangling up and down and a black frenetic dog zig-zagging left and right, all the way home.
+One day, while walking with my dog, I noticed that some trees were getting trimmed in the vicinity of our house and there were a lot of white birch branches on the side of the road.
+I said **why not?**, grabbed some branches and walked like a lunatic with white long sticks dangling up and down and a black dog zig-zagging left and right, all the way home.

 I had another small pine panel left from that chess project so I started thinking about the simplest way to turn what I have into a bedside table.